 Writing and publishing blog posts is a great way to both provide value to others and train your own skills.
-Given the field’s current small size, individual contributors have the ability to make strides on important areas or otherwise contribute novel content.
-While we encourage everyone to think critically about EA topics, this is probably best suited to people who well acquainted with effective altruism and/or one of its specific subdomains.
+Given the field’s current small size, individual contributors have the ability to make great strides in important areas or otherwise contribute novel content.
+While we encourage everyone to think critically about EA topics, this is probably best suited to people who are well acquainted with effective altruism and/or one of its specific subdomains.

 One person who did this, Luke Muehlhauser, writes:

 In retrospect, my blogging on LessWrong about topics that were interesting to (proto) EAs ended up being sort-of like volunteer work for "(proto) EA in general," and in fact seems to have been the primary cause for my two EA employers’ interest in hiring me (MIRI and GiveWell/OpenPhil).
 Blogging also helped me to level up my skills, especially because the feedback I received was fairly high-quality.
 So for some people, blogging might be a good volunteer opportunity, for creating content of some utility to EA organizations, for demonstrating research/analysis/writing skill to EA organizations, and for leveling up those skills.

 If you’re interesting in writing on EA topics, consider writing a literature review, addressing an open question, or identifying a topic on your own that seems of relevance.
 Then seek feedback on your post before publishing to the EA Forum, LessWrong, and/or your own blog as makes sense.